MahekNizar/MahekNizar/README.md

 Java Developer
 --------------

-I am currently a college student working towards a Bachelors if Information Technology.
+I am currently a college student working towards a Bachelors of Information Technology.
 I am very interested in cybersecurity and AI.
 I have experience in Python, HTML, Java, JavaScript, and C++.

 *   🌍  I'm based in Washington
 *   ✉️  You can contact me at [maheknizar@gmail.com](mailto:maheknizar@gmail.com)